speedfuns/botw/MasterSwordAndDungeons.md

 Glide into Goron City.
 Be careful with the molten rock hail.

 Go to the equipment store and buy the **Flamebreaker Boots** (700 Rupees), equip it afterwards.
-> Optional: You can also the Flamebreaker Armor for safety if you have enough money (600 rupees).
+> Optional: You can also buy the Flamebreaker Armor for safety if you have enough money (600 rupees).

 Talk to Bludo to activate the Vah Rudania quest.